iriri/minimal-c/README.md

 ## channel.h
-Go-style channels with some minor changes to make the multi-producer use case more pleasant. `ch_select` is kind of terrible right now but nonblocking sends and receives can be done by just using `ch_trysend` and `ch_tryrecv` outside of `ch_select`. `ch_timedsend` and `ch_timedrecv` are available as well, although the correctness of their behavior is dependent on the quality of the target platform's pthreads implementation.
-(As `ch_select` is just a thinly veiled Duff's Device you'll need to compile with `-Wno-implicit-fallthrough` to avoid warnings from GCC.)
-The C99 and GNU99 variations are almost identical but the former is much more readable as it uses standard functions while the latter consists entirely of preprocessor macros.
-Thus the C99 version, which also includes light documentation in the form of comments, should be used as a reference even if using the GNU99 version.
+Go-style channels with some minor changes to make the multi-producer use case more pleasant.
+There are currently two very experimental (i.e. incomplete and completely broken) implementations of channel multiplexing, both of which are less powerful than Go's `select`: `ch_poll` is essentially a glorified Duff's Device (so you'll have to compile with `-Wno-implicit-fallthrough` to avoid warnings from GCC), while `ch_select` aims to better support extended waits via condition variables but channels can only be part of one `ch_select` at at time.
+Nonblocking sends and receives are available via `ch_trysend` and `ch_tryrecv` and timed sends and receives are available via `ch_timedsend` and `ch_timedrecv`.
+However, the correctness of the behavior of the latter pair is dependent on the quality of the target platform's pthreads implementation.
+The C99 and GNU99 variants are almost identical but the former is much more readable as it uses standard functions while the latter consists entirely of preprocessor macros.
+Thus the C99 version, which also includes light documentation in the form of comments, should be used as a reference even if using the GNU99 version. (`ch_select` is currently not availble in the GNU99 variant.)

 ## slice.h
 A sliceable vector type.
 Not safe for concurrent use.
 Somewhat tested.
 See